Dental Charitable Limited License

 Q: How long are charitable licenses good for?

-A: Dental hygiene charitable limited licenses, like all hygiene licenses issued by the Board, expire on December 31 of every even-numbered year regardless of when the license was originally issued.
+A: Dental charitable limited licenses, like all dentist licenses issued by the Board, expire on December 31 of every odd-numbered year regardless of when the license was originally issued.
 After such time, practitioners must reapply for a new charitable license before they can volunteer at the next event.

 Q: Should I renew my charitable license?

 A: Charitable licenses are intended to be used on a temporary basis by out-of-state practitioners who wish to volunteer at a charitable oral health event Kentucky.
-As such, dental hygiene charitable limited license holders are not required or expected to renew their license before they expire at the end of every even-numbered year.
-They will, however, need to reapply for a license when/if they choose to volunteer again after the original expiration date.
+As such, dental charitable limited license holders are not required or expected to renew their license before they expire at the end of every odd-numbered year.
+They will, however, need to reapply for a license when and if they choose to volunteer again after the original expiration date.